lineality/Python_Docker_AWS_Lambda_Deploy_Complete_Workflow/README.md

 #### TODO: Using venv in docker?

-#### Note: Below, the name for this docker image project used here is hello-world.
-If you change that, changes in various steps of the process (names, commands, etc.) must also be changed.
+#### Note: If you change the names of various items, changes in various steps of the process (names, commands, etc.) may also need to be changed.
+Test each change to make sure it does not break the overall process.